lgreco/InventingTheFuture/README.md

 * *The Shock of the Old: Technology and Global History Since 1900,* by David Edgerton, 2006.

 ## Parking lot
-Ideas for topics to develop.
+Ideas for topics to develop further.
 * The rise and fall of IBM.
 * Wet sponges in the mail: deception and innovation at Boeing
+* A man, a plan, a canal: Panama. (it's also a palindrome!)